Navigation

 The serration effect comes into its own with bug-like creatures, as their legs, a prominent feature of the motif, consist of a series of segmented serrations.
 Unfortunately, I have nothing to show of my own.
 For examples of this, see Escher's No.54, and Makoto Nakamura’s.

-Usage by Other people
+Usage by Other People

 M.C.
 Escher’s Usage of Serration